Lists of Note

 dysfygure that pecocke —disfigure that peacock

-vnioynt that bytture — unjoint that bittern
+vnioynt that bytture — unjoint that bittern5

-vntache that curlewe — untack that curlew
+vntache that curlewe — untack that curlew6

 alaye that fesande — allay that pheasant